MarcMeszaros/nectar-frontend-challenge/README.md

 - Include instructions on how to compile/run and/or view your site.
 - Document any caveats about the code
 - Only location with id "1" has mocked data.
+- You can use this icon web font if you want: `https://fonts.getnectar.com/nectar-icon/v0.2.1/index.html`
+- Use the endpoints schemas defined below for API calls (ie. using the `/db` endpoint as a shortcut is ***NOT ALLOWED*** in your solution)

 ## Extra points:
 - Use a frontend framework (especially ones we use at Nectar: React and AngularJS)